 Field-hunting tip

-Look in oxidized zones of bismuth-rich hydrothermal mineral deposits country — that is the host setting where rooseveltite typically forms.
+Look in oxidized zones of bismuth-rich hydrothermal mineral deposits country, the host setting where rooseveltite typically forms.
 If you start seeing atelestite, mixite, bismutite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals, often as crusts or aggregates habit, so train your eye for that shape before scanning the outcrop.